hyprwm/hyprland-wiki/content/Useful Utilities/Clipboard-Managers.md

 windowrule = match:class clipse, size 622 652
 windowrule = match:class clipse, stay_focused

-bind = SUPER, V, exec, alacritty --class clipse -e clipse
+bind = SUPER, V, exec, kitty --class clipse -e clipse
 ```

-Replace `alacritty` with the terminal environment you use if necessary.
+The `kitty` terminal emulator is recommended due to having the most compatible image rendering, but you can swap
+this for any other terminal of your choosing.

-The class is optional, but it's recommended to use a floating window to achieve more
+The class is optional, but it's recommended to use a floating window for a more traditional,
-GUI-like behavior.
+GUI-like feel.

 For more details on `clipse`, please refer to its GitHub repo linked at the top
 of the page.